 1. Doing Them Too Soon, or Not Doing Them At All

 The Paleo Autoimmune Protocol (AIP) has two phases.
 Elimination and Reintroductions.
-The elimination phase lasts a minimum of 30 days, and sometimes up to a year.
+The elimination phase lasts a minimum of 30 days, but some people do it longer.
 How long should it last for you?
 That depends on two things: First, you want to see clear improvement in your autoimmune symptoms before beginning the reintroduction process.
 That’s how you’ll be able to tell when you’re having a food reaction – it will cause symptoms to reappear temporarily.
 If you haven’t seen any improvement yet, you’re flying blind.